SethMMorton/natsort/README.rst

 Requirements
 ------------

-``natsort`` requires Python version 2.7 or greater or Python 3.3 or greater.
+``natsort`` requires Python version 2.7 or greater or Python 3.2 or greater.
-Python 2.6 and 3.2 are no longer officially supported (no unit tests are performed) but it should work.

 .. _optional: